zhaovan/personal-site/posts/college-friendship.md

 ---
-title: How Moving to College Redefined my Notion of Friendship
+title: "College: Redefining my Notion of Friendship"
 description: >-
   Because sometimes it takes moving across the U.S. to reevaluate yourself and your relationships with others.